apache/predictionio/docs/manual/source/production/deploy-cloudformation.html.md

 Once the status become **UPDATE_COMPLETED**, you will have 2 extra compute instances.
-Notice that during the update, your cluster is still functional and any existing work will not be affected (existing work might be affected if you are downscaling).
+Notice that during the update, your cluster is still functional and any existing work will not be affected.
+If you are downscaling, existing work might be affected during the update process.

 ### Scaling Storage Instances

-You scale your storage instances when you are about to run out of space.
-By looking at the Hadoop NameNode web UI (shown previously in the **Verify Storage Instances** section above), it is obvious whether you are approaching storage limits or not.
+You can scale your storage instances when you are about to run out of space.
+You can check your storage usage at the [Hadoop NameNode web UI].

-Notice that for storage instances, you can only increase the number of extra storage instances (within bounds of AWS EC2 limits).
+WARNING: For storage instances, you can only increase the number of extra storage instances *(StorageInstanceExtra)* within the bounds of AWS EC2 limits.
+Decreasing the instances will risk data corruption.

 Let us begin by adding 2 extra storage instances.
 At the CloudFormation console, right click on the cluster stack and click on **Update Stack**.